 During severe outbreaks crickets can create an aesthetically unacceptable situation around places of business.
 Dead crickets quickly pile up, causing odors; and many people are repelled by the sight of large numbers of crickets on walls and sidewalks around offices and stores.

 Call us.
-Let us asses your situation.
-With the proper treatment and, we can get your situation under control and eliminate the Cricket problem in your environment.
+Let us assess your situation.
+With the proper treatment and chemicals we can get your situation under control and eliminate the Cricket problem in your environment.

 Contact LONESTAR Pest Solutions for an inspection.